TestingRabbit-pixel/prometheus-test/README.md

 #### Directory Structure

-Below is the recommended file structure for creating your test:
+Below is the recommended file structure for creating your test.
+See the `example` folder for sample file contents.

 ```
 orca-container